osch/lua-mtstates/README.md

              at every operation again, if *false* the state is no longer interrupted.

+* **`state:isowner()`**

+  Returns `true` if the state referencing lua object owns the referenced state.
+If the last owning lua object is garbage collected the underlying state is closed.

+  State referencing objects constructed via *mtstates.newstate()* or *mtstates.singleton()* are owning the state.

+  State referencing objects constructed via *mtstates.state()* are not owning the state.

 * **`state:close()`**

   Closes the underlying state and frees the memory.
 Every operation from any referencing object raises a *mtstates.error.object_closed*.

+  A closed state cannot be found via its name or id using the function *mtstates.state()*.

   A closed state cannot be reactivated.

   Possible errors: *mtstates.error.concurrent_access*